Quirky, characterful house museums in London

 Red House

-Red House is where the Arts and Crafts movement began — or at least, where its principles first took shape in brick and timber.
-Designed in 1860 by William Morris and architect Philip Webb as a family home, it was a kind of manifesto-in-the-making: form follows function, craft matters, and beauty should be built into everyday life.
+Red House is where the Arts and Crafts movement took shape in brick and timber.
+Designed in 1860 by William Morris and architect Philip Webb as Morris's family home, it was a manifesto of sorts: form follows function, craft matters, beauty should be built into everyday life.

-The red brick exterior, steep rooflines, and asymmetrical layout all reflect an early rebellion against Victorian fuss.
-Inside, you’ll find Morris’s hand-painted designs, custom-built furniture, and early stained glass, all created with the help of like-minded friends.
-The house has a quiet, rustic quality — simple finishes, honest materials — and feels more like a workshop for ideas than a showpiece.
+The red brick exterior, steep rooflines, and asymmetrical L-shaped plan all rejected Victorian fuss.
+Inside, you'll find Morris's hand-painted designs and early stained glass, created with the help of like-minded friends.
+But the house feels more stripped back than other Morris interiors - the original furniture is gone, so you're left with the architecture and decoration itself.

 Syon House

-Syon House is one of London’s grandest stately homes, yet still feels like something of a secret.
-Set within a private estate along the Thames, it’s the London seat of the Duke of Northumberland and has been in the Percy family since the 16th century.
+Syon House is one of London's grandest stately homes, set within a private estate along the Thames.
+It's the London seat of the Duke of Northumberland and has been in the Percy family since the 16th century.

-The house was remodelled in the 1760s by Robert Adam, whose interiors are among the most dazzling examples of neoclassical design in Britain.
-The sequence of rooms is a masterclass in theatrical architecture, from the black-and-white marble Grand Hall to the gilded Long Gallery lined with mirrors and classical busts.
+The house was remodelled in the 1760s by Robert Adam, and the interiors are some of his best work - neoclassical but with a rococo flourish, all gilt and colour and theatrical proportion.
+The sequence of rooms moves from the black-and-white marble Grand Hall to the gilded Long Gallery lined with mirrors and classical busts.
+It makes sense that it's often used as a filming location.

 Museum of the Home

-Museum of the Home is a thoughtful, quietly playful look at how domestic life has changed over the centuries.
-Housed in former 18th-century almshouses, the museum uses a series of period rooms — from a darkly panelled 17th-century hall to a mustard-yellow 1970s sitting room — to show how interiors have shifted in style, function, and mood.
+Museum of the Home is housed in former 18th-century almshouses and uses a series of period rooms to show how domestic life has changed.
+You move from a darkly panelled 17th-century hall to a mustard-yellow 1970s sitting room, each one showing how interiors have shifted in style and mood.

-One of its great strengths is how it embraces every era, including the less fashionable ones.
-A loft apartment from the 2000s, complete with hanging clothes and music posters, sits comfortably beside a formal Victorian parlour.
-It's also an unusually welcoming place for families, with interactive elements and plenty of space to explore.
+What I like is that it doesn't skip the unfashionable eras.
+A loft apartment from the 2000s, complete with hanging clothes and music posters, sits next to a formal Victorian parlour.
+It's also good for families - interactive, with plenty of space to explore without feeling like you're in a precious museum.

 Ham House

-Ham House is one of my favourite stately homes in London — a place I return to often.
-Built in 1610 and largely shaped by the Stuart era, it sits just off the Thames in Richmond, with a red-brick façade that hides an extraordinary set of interiors.
+Ham House is one of my favourite stately homes in London, and I go back often.
+Built in 1610 and largely shaped by the Stuart era, it sits just off the Thames in Richmond with a red-brick facade that hides extraordinary interiors.

-The corridors are lined with carved marquetry cabinets, shell-shaped wall sconces, and deep historic atmosphere.
-In the basement, you’ll find what is thought to be Britain’s first purpose-built bathroom, part of a suite designed in the 17th century for private bathing — a remarkable innovation for its time.
+The corridors are lined with carved marquetry cabinets and shell-shaped wall sconces.
+In the basement is what's thought to be Britain's first purpose-built bathroom, part of a suite designed in the 17th century for private bathing.

-The gardens are a year-round pleasure.
-In early spring, the lawn is carpeted with crocuses; by May, wisteria cascades over the café walls; and in high summer, the lavender garden hums with bees.
-A working kitchen garden supplies the café with herbs and flowers, making it as much a sensory visit as a historical one.
+The gardens are worth visiting year-round.
+In early spring, the lawn is carpeted with crocuses; by May, wisteria cascades over the cafe walls; and in high summer, the lavender garden hums with bees.
+A working kitchen garden supplies the cafe with herbs and flowers.

 Osterley Park